 A crypto wallet consists of two main elements: public and private keys.

-People can send cryptocurrency to one of your addresses, which are generated by your wallet's public key.
+People can send cryptocurrency to one of your addresses generated by your wallet's public key.
 Your wallet addresses and public key are visible to everyone.

 Your private key, on the other hand, functions similarly to a secret password in that it signs transactions and grants access to your wallet.
 While cryptocurrencies are digital, you can print your private and public key crypto wallets on paper, accessed via desktop apps, or stored offline in hardware wallet devices.